abe-winter/pil_layout/README.md

 Basic layout engine for PIL rescued from an in-house codebase.

-If you're looking to use a declarative layout to
+If you're looking to use a declarative spec to combine images and text into a new image, this may be for you.

 File a ticket if you want to use this and need basic docs.

+## Example

+(todo)

 ## Why PIL layout